digitalderegulated-labs/maternal-care-intelligence-dashboard/README.md

 # Digital Deregulated Labs – Operational Intelligence Dashboards

-This repository contains a working dashboard built as part of my Digital Deregulated Labs portfolio.
+This repository contains a working dashboard built as part of Digital Deregulated Labs portfolio.

 The goal of these projects is to demonstrate how complex operational data can be translated into clear, decision-friendly dashboards for both technical users and non-experts.